yehong28/resnet-jax/README.md

 ### Introduction

-Before you start, please read [He Vision Group's TPU documentation](https://docs.google.com/document/d/1khhWZW7VJ8HmrzaQIYcHRKlLygaeceHHLdWHoakwbdU/edit).
+Before you start, please read [He Vision Group's GCP/TPU Wiki](https://github.com/hevision/wiki_tpu).

 JAX and TPU are useful and great.
 But GCP (Google Cloud Platform) takes some time to learn.
 This tutorial will walk you through some basic concepts about JAX, TPU, and GCP.